liferay/liferay-docs/develop/tutorials/articles/javascript/03-using-third-party-libraries-in-your-modules.markdown

         }
     }

-Once you've saved it as a dependency, you can import it as you would any other module.
-The `printer.es` module of the Sequences Explorer Portlet imports Dragula with the following code:
+You've specified the dependencies and implemented tasks to download and install the third party library modules.
+You can now import and use them in your JavaScript files.
+The Sequences Explorer Portlet imports Dragula like this:

     import dragula from '../dragula.min';

-With the module imported, you can now use it in your JavaScript.
 The `printer.es` module applies Dragula to the `<tbody>` element of the table:

     dragula([this.container.querySelector('tbody')]);

-As you can see, you can use your favorite third party libraries in no time.
-This shows the true expansive power that Liferay 7 offers you as a developer.
+In no time, you can use third party libraries in your module's JavaScript.

 ## Related Topics [](id=related-topics)